 SHED ROOF SAFETY – Shed roofs may not be particularly strong so work from a stepladder or platform at the side of the roof.
 If you need to move onto the roof of the shed, use planks to spread your weight across the roof.

-Roofing felt suitable for sheds is available in a number of colours, thicknesses and types.
-Most roof felt is bitumen coated and then finished with a coloured mineral (usually green or grey).
-The mineral finish both makes the felt more appealing and helps to stop the felt being damaged by UV rays.
+Roofing felt suitable for sheds is available in several colours, thicknesses and types.
+Most roofing felt is bitumen coated and then finished with a coloured mineral (usually green or grey).
+The mineral finish makes the felt more appealing to look at.
+More importantly, it helps to stop the felt from being damaged by UV rays.

 Roofing Felt Adhesive

 There are two main kinds of DIY roof felt adhesive available: paint on and trowel on.
 Both are applied cold and do the same job, but paint on adhesive is much easier to work with.